What is resource management within project management? And what makes it such an integral part of the project planning process?

 Well, for starters, managing your project’s resources allows you to:

-Project resource management software, resource planning tools, resource allocation tools, resource capacity planning… they are all the same thing.
+Project resource management software, resource planning tools, resource allocation tools, resource capacity planning, a resource scheduler… they are all the same thing.

 Different tools can vary, according to company size and profile.
 If your team is smaller, you can start with Excel and simple spreadsheets.
 However to grow and manage bigger teams and the projects that go with them, replacing Excel might be the step forward.